gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OS/▶️✔️ 1 Tutorial_OS One Shot (Gate Wallah).md

 Attributes of PCB
 [ PID, PC, GPR, List of Devices, Type, Size, Memory Limits, Priority, State, List of Files]
 ```
+**Note:-** ==PCB is maintained in OS for all states== (new, ready, running, blocked/wait, suspended, terminated until cleanup).
+It is not limited to only ready and wait.

 **Context Switching:**
 - The ==content of PCB of a process are collectively knowns as 'Context'== of that process